happyhere-2N/CON-CHORTEN/README.md

 # CON-CHORTEN
-simple cmd menu to add and remove shorten apps wih icons on context menu
+simple cmd menu to add and remove shorten apps with icons on context menu

 -- **_SCREENSHOT_**